prof-rossetti/georgetown-opim-243-201901/CONTRIBUTING.md

 # Contributor's Guide

 Anyone with a GitHub account can propose changes to files in this repository.
 This document describes instructions and best practices for contributing to this repository.
-If you are a student unfamiliar with Git and GitHub, feel free to consult the [official guides](https://guides.github.com/) or the professor's [`git` notes](/notes/git.md), or ask the professor for a crash course.
+If you are a student unfamiliar with Git and GitHub, please consult the [official Git guides](https://guides.github.com/) or the [professor's Git notes](/notes/git.md), or ask the professor for a crash course.

 ## Step 1: Fork the Repository